Volitional Control of the Paretic Hand Post-Stroke Increases Finger Stiffness and Resistance to Robot-Assisted Movement: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-We analyzed finger extension movements from phases A1 and A2 to compare hand movements under volitional control, or \textit{active movement}, against passive finger extensions from phases P1 and P2, or \textit{passive movement.}
+We analyze index finger extension movements from phases A1 and A2 to compare hand movements under volitional control, or \textit{active movement}, against passive index finger extensions from phases P1 and P2, or \textit{passive movement.}